Skip to content

 The POLIN Museum of the History of Polish Jews was opened in 2014.
 It highlights the thousand-year history of the Jewish people in Poland.
 POLIN is located in the northern part of the former Warsaw ghetto of Muranowska Square and was designed by the Finnish architect Rainer Mahlamäki.

-The main exhibition, housed in eight galleries, offers an interesting mix of authentic artifacts, reconstructions, and modern interactive displays that explain exactly how Poland became home to the largest Jewish community in Europe.
-Here you will be able to see a prayer book from 1272 with text written in Yiddish and learn about the so-called “Golden Age” of religious tolerance in the 16th and 17th centuries.
+The leading exhibition, housed in eight galleries, offers an exciting mix of authentic artefacts, reconstructions, and modern interactive displays that explain precisely how Poland became home to the largest Jewish community in Europe.
+Here, you will see a prayer book from 1272 with text written in Yiddish and learn about the so-called “Golden Age” of religious tolerance in the 16th and 17th centuries.

 Warsaw Zoo

-The Warsaw Zoo was founded in 1928, and today its enclosures are home to more than 3,000 animals, representing 500 species from all over the world.
-Among the inhabitants, you can find bears, wolves, hippos, and even two male gorillas.
+The Warsaw Zoo was founded in 1928, and today, its enclosures are home to more than 3,000 animals, representing 500 species from all over the world.
+Among the inhabitants are bears, wolves, hippos, and even two male gorillas.
 The largest aquarium in Poland is home to formidable sharks and other ocean dwellers.
-It is a great place for relaxing family vacations and walks and is open all year round.
+It is an excellent place for relaxing family vacations and walks and is open all year round.

 The Praga District